cvieyra95/project1/README.md

 # Secure Chat

-As a security toolg analyst I was tasked with developing a real-time communication tool called SecureChat, aimed for remote teams that require secure and efficient communication without relying on third-party services.
+As a security analyst I was tasked with developing a real-time communication tool called SecureChat, aimed for remote teams that require secure and efficient communication without relying on third-party services.
 This application focuses on websocket-based communication.

 ## Key Features
 1. Real-Time Messaging